Joepkl/netflix-clone/README.md

 # Netflix clone
 This project is a clone of Netflix, using Vue.js with Typescript and SCSS.
+The focus for this project was creating a seamless and quick user experience, with a clean responsive user interface.
+This is done by making use of the Vue.js SPA (Single Page Application) functionalities, and optimizing usage of local storage where possible.
+Furthermore this project has been developed with a focus on reusabele, maintainable and clean code.